 We are also closely allied with a number of specialist organisations: the British Dietetic Association (BDA), since our inception in 2008, has provided access to subject expertise, business support and governance oversight to our virtual operations; in our 10th anniversary year along with the British Medical Journal (BMJ) group, we became co-founders of BMJ Nutrition, Prevention and Health; we work closely with the Laboratory of the Government Chemist (LGC) on developing international knowledge networks and strengthening research; For projects with charitable objects we work through with our official charity partner, the Lord Rana Foundation Charitable Trust; for over a decade we have also been affiliated with the Society for Nutrition Education and Behaviour (SNEB) with which we recently developed a joint membership/mentoring scheme; most recently we have formed a strategic partnership to develop knowledge application models with the Swiss Re Institute and to strengthen our focus on healthcare professionals through partnering with the Education and Research in Medical Nutrition Network (ERimNN).
 Most recently we became strategic partners of the Quadram Institute, a strategic national bioscience organisation supported by the BBSRC, and the Modality Partnership spanning UK healthcare.

-We are an associate member of All-Party Parliamentary Food and Health Forum, The European Food Information Council (EUFIC), Cambridge University Health Partners (CUHP) as well as an advisory member of One Nucleus in Cambridge, an international member of the Global Open Data Initiative for Agriculture and Nutrition (GODAN), a supporting member of the Royal Society of Biology (RSB), an Innovate-2-Succeed Member of St John’s Innovation Centre (SJIC) in Cambridge.
+We are an associate member of All-Party Parliamentary Food and Health Forum, The European Food Information Council (EUFIC), Cambridge University Health Partners (CUHP) as well as an advisory member of One Nucleus in Cambridge, an international member of the Global Open Data Initiative for Agriculture and Nutrition (GODAN), a supporting member of the Royal Society of Biology (RSB), an Innovate-2-Succeed Member of St John’s Innovation Centre (SJIC) in Cambridge and a Non-Governmental and Civil Society Organisation Partner of the FAO e-learning Academy.
+We have also been a member of the CN contributors community with regular article submissions since 2015.

 In addition to our work with key strategic partners, we have significant collaborations with over fifty institutions and organisations across our central and regional networks.
 Together, our centrally and regionally managed networks provide an unparalleled range of interdisciplinary know-how supporting our thinktank to advance and implement nutrition knowledge to improve health, wellbeing and society.